jhollinger/occams-record/README.md

 ## Advanced eager loading

-Occams Record allows you to customize the query for each eager load.
+Occams Record allows you to customize each eager load query using the full power of ActiveRecord's query builder.

 ```ruby
 orders = OccamsRecord.